-- Step 1 Log in to the SmartLogger WebUI, choose Maintenance > Connect Device, and - Step 2 Choose Overview > Active Alarms to view system alarms generated after the shutdown.
+- Step 1 Log in to the SmartLogger WebUI, click Monitoring, choose ESS in the navigation pane, select the ESS to be shut down, and click in the upper right corner. - Step 2 Choose Overview > Active Alarms to view system alarms generated after the shutdown.
 If any alarm is generated, handle the alarm according to the alarm handling suggestions. - Step 3 Click Monitoring, view the device status, and ensure that the shutdown is successful.